Could you have a concussion and not know it?

-“A lot of concussion symptoms are very subtle,” explains Dr. Scherr, and people may not make the connection between the symptoms and the injury.
+But a lot of concussion symptoms are very subtle, says Scott Scherr, MD, an emergency medicine specialist in Las Vegas.
+What’s more, people may not make the connection between the symptoms and the injury.
 Here’s what to look out for after you’ve received a blow or bump to the head, no matter how small.

 Concussions and your brain

-“’Concussion’ is another term for a mild traumatic brain injury (TBI),” says Scherr.
-“Anything can cause a concussion, from a minor to a major blow to the head.”
-A concussion is actually two parts: the initial hit, and then the brain shifting inside the skull.
-That stretches and damages the brain cells and could disrupt the connections between them.
+A concussion comprises two parts: the initial hit and then the brain shifting inside the skull.
+That stretches and damages brain cells and could disrupt the connections between them.

 How concussions happen

-Age is a factor in who’s at greatest risk for suffering a concussion, according to Scherr.
+Age is a factor in who’s at greatest risk for having a concussion, according to Scherr.
 “Car accidents are generally the most common causes of concussions,” he says.
 “In very young population you see a lot of falls.
-Once kids start doing sports, concussions tend to be sport-related.
+Once kids start doing sports, concussions tend to be related to sports.
 For elderly patients you start seeing falls again.”

 Concussion symptoms